-American artist born in 1885 and best known for his social realism, combat art, and his strong advocacy of government sponsored art projects.
-A native of Philadelphia, Biddle was a lawyer by training whose passion for art led him to abandon his original profession and travel the world to study and compose.
-Born to an established Philadelphia family, attended the elite Groton School (where he was a classmate of Franklin D. Roosevelt).
+Born January 24, 1885, was an American artist best known for his social realism, combat art, and his strong advocacy of government sponsored art projects.
+A native of Philadelphia, was a lawyer by training whose passion for art led him to abandon his original profession and travel the world to study and compose.
+Born to an established Philadelphia family, he attended the elite Groton School (where he was a classmate of Franklin D. Roosevelt).
 He completed his undergraduate studies and later earned a law degree from Harvard (1908 and 1911, respectively).

 Prior to his Mexican travels, he had returned to the United States in 1927 and established a printing shop in New York, where he “began to explore the variety and richness of technique and expressionism possible in lithography”, a medium which he hoped would “popularize American art by making it better known to the American public”.